-Invocation is defined in Table 61.
+Invocation is defined in Table 63.
 An invocation can use positional arguments or named arguments.
 If positional, all arguments must be supplied.
 If named, unsupplied arguments are bound to null.
 Note that e can be a user-defined function, a user-defined external function, or a built-in function.
 The arguments are subject to implicit conversions (10.3.2.9.4).
-If the argument types or after conversion do not conform to the corresponding parameter types, the result of the invocation is null.
+If the argument type fore or after conversion do not conform to the corresponding parameter types, the result of the invocation is null.

-Table 61: Semantics of invocation
+Table 63: Semantics of invocation

-Grammar Rule FEEL Mapped to Domain Applicability 38, 39, 42 e(e 1 ,) e(e 1 ,) e is a function with matching arity 38, 39, 40, 41 e(n 1 :e 1 ,) e ( n 1: e 1,) e is a function with matching parameter names
+Grammar Rule FEEL Mapped to Domain Applicability 38, 39, 42 e(e 1 ,) e(e 1 ,) e is a function with matching arity and conforming parameter types 38, 39, 40, 41 e(n1:e1,) e(n1:e1,) e is a function with matching parameter names and conforming parameter types

-Properties are defined in Table 62 and Table 63.
-If type(e) is date and time, time, or duration, and name is a property name, then the meaning is given by Table 63 and Table 64.
+Properties are defined in Table 64 and Table 65.
+If type(e) is date and time, time, or duration, and name is a property name, then the meaning is given by Table 65 and Table 66.
 For example, FEEL(date and time("2012-03-07Z").year) = 2012.

-Table 62: General semantics of properties
+Table 64: General semantics of properties